meikangusa/meikangusa.github.io/content/event/spatial-temporal-distribution-and-regulatory-mechanism-of-novel-biomarker-microbial-pterins-in-xiamen-bay/index.md

 ---
-title: "Spatial-temporal Distribution and   Regulatory Mechanism of Novel Biomarker   Microbial Pterins in Xiamen Bay  "
+title: "🤓【ORAL】 Spatial-temporal Distribution and   Regulatory Mechanism of Novel Biomarker   Microbial Pterins in Xiamen Bay  "
 abstract: "Pterins are essential biomolecules widely conserved in diverse microbes.
 First discovered as enzymatic cofactors, pterins participate in countless enzymatic reactions such as photoreceptor signal transduction and